Renuka-3/Family_microbiome/README.md

 # Skin microbiota variation in Indian families
 ### The present study involves seventy-two individuals from fifteen families in two geographical regions of Maharashtra, India.
 This study underscores the diversity and commonalities in skin microbiota composition within and between families. ###

-## Dependencies
+## Dependencies & usage
- The primary R packages are mia and miaViz
+ - The primary R packages are mia and miaViz

- For installation visit DOI: 10.18129/B9.bioc.mia and DOI: 10.18129/B9.bioc.miaViz
+ For installation visit [DOI: 10.18129/B9.bioc.mia](https://www.bioconductor.org/packages/release/bioc/html/mia.html) and DOI: 10.18129/B9.bioc.miaViz
+ -

 ## Generate TSE object
 Create TSE object using metadata, otu table, and taxa table.